AdobeDocs/commerce-operations.en/help/configuration/bootstrap/application-modes.md

 ## Default mode

-As its name implies, default mode is how Magento operates if no other mode is specified.
-Default mode enables you to deploy the Magento application on a single server without changing any settings.
+As its name implies, default mode is how Commerce operates if no other mode is specified.
+Default mode enables you to deploy the Commerce application on a single server without changing any settings.
 However, default mode is not as optimized for production as is production mode.

-To deploy the Magento application on more than one server or to optimize it for production, change to one of the other modes.
+To deploy the Commerce application on more than one server or to optimize it for production, change to one of the other modes.

 In default mode: